4 Common A/C Issues That May Be Plaguing Your Home

 - System is running but not cooling – If the thermostat is working, check the condition of the condenser coils outside.
 If the condenser is surrounded by tall weeds, trash or other debris, clear the area around the condenser to allow unrestricted airflow into the unit, then inspect the coils themselves for leaves, twigs and other debris.
 Clean and rinse the coils, being careful not to damage the delicate cooling fins.

-- System cycles on and off – If the interior or exterior coils are dirty, throughly clean them.
+- System cycles on and off – If the interior or exterior coils are dirty, thoroughly clean them.
 Check the thermostat settings and make sure the air filter is clean.

 If the problem remains after trying these solutions to common A/C issues, contact the experts at Apollo Home Heating, Cooling and Plumbing for assistance.
 We’ve provided the greater Cincinnati area with quality HVAC services since 1910.